Economic and Political Overview

 Foreign Trade in Figures

 After the collapse of the Taliban Government in 2001, Afghanistan opened up to international trade.
 The state had very few commercial barriers for imported products, and customs duties had been kept flat given weak imports.
-The share of trade peaked at 49.2% of GDP in 2018 before falling to 45.6% in 2019 (World Bank, latest data available), and it dropped further after the takeover of the Taliban in 2021.
-Afghanistan traditionally exports items with low value, such as dried fruit, carpets, cotton, cereals and non-alcoholic beverages.
-Its main items of import include wheat, peat, textile and petroleum products.
-Although not officially recorded, opium remains the main export of the country, estimated to be worth between USD 1.7 to 2.5 billion in 2021 by the United Nations Office on Drugs and Crime (as of 2022, Afghanistan's harvest produced more than 90% of illicit heroin globally and more than 95% of the European supply).
+The share of trade was estimated at 67% of GDP in 2023 (World Bank, latest data available).
+Afghanistan traditionally exports items with low value, such as dried fruit, carpets, cotton, cereals, and non-alcoholic beverages.
+Its main imports include wheat, peat, textiles, and petroleum products.
+Although not officially recorded, opium remains the main export of the country, but its production was drastically reduced in 2023.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data